 Does the ‘man in the Moon’ help us to look within to awaken this recall?

 In any case, intuition is considered a powerful force – one that guides our life’s decisions with somewhat incredible accuracy.
-A person who trusts his or her own intuition more often than not seems to have success, as opposed to relying entirely on logic-based reasoning (see my assessment of intuitive vs rational mind).
+A person who trusts his or her own intuition more often than not seems to have success, as opposed to relying entirely on logic-based reasoning (see my article covering an intuitive vs rational mind).

 What is the link between the Moon and intuition?